-Children should be at their assigned area with their Group Leader and ready for dismissal at the end of the day.
-Group Leaders must make sure that each child in their group has all their belongings together and is ready to go!
+Campers should be at their assigned table with their Counselor and ready for dismissal at the end of the day.
+DO NOT dismiss from the bus!
+Counselors must make sure that each child in their group has all their belongings together and is ready to go!

-If a child is going to be picked up at a time other than 3:00 p.m., remind the parent/guardian that they are responsible for knowing your schedule, as there is a lot of off-site activity.
+If a camper is going to be picked up at a time other than 3:00 p.m., remind the parent/guardian that they are responsible for knowing your schedule, as there is a lot of off-site activity.
 They may not be able to pick up early if the group is off-site on a field trip.
 "Note to Camp" forms are available for parents to complete.